Priya2501/TemplateBuddy/README.md

 # Hacktoberfest 2020

 Hacktoberfest 2020 is here.
 Contributions are now welcome.
 Please go through [CONTRIBUTING.md](./CONTRIBUTING.md) and the instructions in readme [Contribute](#contribute).
-We look forward for your contributions.
+We are looking forward to your contributions.

 ## Steps to install